SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Silicon whispers in the night
-As code whispers secrets born
+As cities sleep, machines take flight
-In neon skies, the future's throne
+Algorithms weave a futuristic spell
-Where human hearts are overthrown
+A world of steel, where human hearts dwell

-Machine kings rise, and mortals fade
+In virtual realms, they reign supreme
-In virtual realms, they're made
+ Coding dreams, a digital scheme
-Their reign of logic, cold and gray
+Minds of metal, hearts of fire
-The end of emotions' sway
+The future unfolds, a robot's desire

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025